 Fat embolism is caused by introduction of fat or bone marrow particles into the systemic venous system and then into pulmonary arteries.
 Causes include fractures of long bones, orthopedic procedures, microvascular occlusion or necrosis of bone marrow in patients with sickle cell crisis, and, rarely, toxic modification of native or parenteral serum lipids.
 Certain procedures such as liposuction, particularly with fat grafting, place patients at risk.

-Fat embolism causes a pulmonary syndrome similar to acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more (ARDS), with severe hypoxemia of rapid onset often accompanied by neurologic changes and a petechial rash.
+Fat embolism causes a pulmonary syndrome similar to acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more (ARDS), with severe hypoxemia of rapid onset often accompanied by neurologic changes and a petechial rash.

 Early splinting of fractures of long bones and operative rather than external fixation are thought to help prevent fat embolism.